jbx-protocol/juice-docs-v1/protocol-v1/ticketbooth/projects.md

   @param _projectId The ID of the project to transfer the handle from.
   @param _to The address that can now reallocate the handle.
-  @param _newHandle The new unique handle for the project that will replace the transfered one.
+  @param _newHandle The new unique handle for the project that will replace the transferred one.
 */
 function transferHandle(
     uint256 _projectId,